GitHub Actions Dependencies

 Dependencies between Workflows

-To create dependencies between workflows, the workflow_run
+To create dependencies between workflows, the workflow_run event can be used.

 For example, this workflow will run whenever a workflow named “Build” completes: